bryceandpeas/SublimeText-PythonBoilerplates/README.md

 # PythonBoilerplates -  Sublimetext Plugin

-### PythonBoilerplates is a Sublime Text plugin, which adds a right-click context menu allowing you to quickly inert code for various python libraries.
+### PythonBoilerplates is a Sublime Text plugin, which adds a right-click context menu allowing you to quickly insert code for various python libraries.

 ### Installation